coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 range.

-When you detect a scent, the exact location of the source is not revealed---only its presence somewhere within range.
+When you detect a scent, the exact location of the source is not revealed—only its presence somewhere within range.
 You can take a move action to note the direction of the scent.
-Whenever you come within 5 feet of the source, you pinpoint the source's location.
+Whenever you come within 5 feet of the source, you pinpoint the source’s location.

 If you have the Track feat, you can follow tracks by smell, making a Wisdom (or Survival) check to find or follow a track.
 The typical DC for a fresh trail is 10 (no matter what kind of surface holds the scent).
-This DC increases or decreases depending on how strong the quarry's odor is, the number of creatures, and the age of the trail.
+This DC increases or decreases depending on how strong the quarry’s odor is, the number of creatures, and the age of the trail.
 For each hour that the trail is cold, the DC increases by 2.
 The ability otherwise follows the rules for the Track feat.
 If you are tracking with *psionic